Harry S. Truman Little White House: Conversion into a museum

 On January 1, 1987, it was deeded to the State of Florida and is held in trust as a public museum.
 In 1990 almost a million dollars was spent restoring the house to its 1949 appearance.
 A 501(c)(3) organization is attempting to further the restoration and hold education conferences each Spring on Truman's impact upon today's society.

 In 1991, the house opened as a state historic site & museum.
 Today regular guided tours take visitors through the site, and one can enter the rooms where the Trumans lived, worked and relaxed.
 Items such as President Truman's briefcase, books, telephone, and his famous "The Buck Stops Here" sign are still at his desk.
 (The reverse of the sign says, "I'm From Missouri.")

 Former President Jimmy Carter and his family had a reunion here in 1996.
 In April 2001, Secretary of State Colin Powell opened a week of OSCE peace talks, led by Minsk Group Co-Chairman Carey Cavanaugh between President Robert Kocharyan of Armenia and Heydar Aliyev of Azerbaijan.

 In January 2005, former President Bill Clinton and his wife, then Senator Hillary Clinton, spent a weekend relaxing at the house.

+The Society of Presidential Descendants meets at the house, on Presidents' Day, for their annual forum.